Trump motorcade driver detained by Secret Service after gun discovered

 According to a White House pool report, the Secret Service’s screening that led to the discovery of the gun took place across the street from the Mar-a-Lago resort an hour before the press vans actually joined the presidential motorcade.

-The driver told law enforcement they forgot to leave the firearm inside their personal vehicle.
+The driver claimed to have forgotten to leave the firearm inside the driver's personal vehicle, according to the report.

-All drivers were replaced after the firearm was discovered and a White House staffer drove the press van instead, according to the pool report.
+All drivers were replaced after the firearm was discovered and a White House staffer drove the press van instead, the report added.

 The White House did not immediately issue a statement on the incident, which comes amid a renewed debate over gun laws after last week’s school shooting in nearby Parkland, Fla.